top of page

 2 1/2 cups onions sliced thin 1 cup riesling wine (very dry, not sweet at all) 1 teaspoon curry powder, commercial Salt and white pepper 8 cups carrot juice 2 teaspoons vanilla extract 8 cups sliced carrots

 Melt butter or heat olive oil.
 Add onions and cook on medium heat till translucent.
-Add sachet and cook for 3-4 minutes until the onions are a light golden.
-Add wine and boil till the smell of alcohol is gone.add curry, salt, pepper and stir constantly for 2-3 minutes on medium flame to infuse the flavors.
+Add sachet and cook for 3-4 minutes until the onions are lightly golden.
+Add wine and boil till the smell of alcohol is gone.
+Add curry, salt, and pepper and constantly stir on medium flame for 2-3 minutes to infuse the flavours.
 Add the carrot juice and bring to a simmer.
 Add carrots and the vanilla extract.
 Simmer gently for 35-40 minutes until the carrots are soft and mushy.
 Remove the sachet and discard.
-Using a blender, regular or immersion, blend the soup until you have a silky texture.
+Blend the soup with a regular blender or immersion until you have a silky texture.
 Set aside.
 The soup must have a fairly thick texture, it must coat a spoon thickly when dipped in the soup.
 Simmer the soup to attain this texture or thin it down with water.

 To assemble the soup, heat well in a pot and serve in a wide bowl.
 Top with a serving of the citrus salad on one side.
-I occasionally also add a small mint sprig to the center of the bowl and drizzle a small spoon of kefir in a circle in the bowl
+I occasionally add a small mint sprig to the centre of the bowl and drizzle a small spoon of kefir in a circle.

 • Facebook